bayesmix-dev/bayesmix/docs/README.md

 ```
 On Mac and Windows machines, please follow the [official install guide](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md) instead.

+We also depend on popular ``Eigen`` and ``Stan`` libraries for vector-matrix operations and probability functions, respectively, but these libraries come included with `bayesmix` so you do not need to install them separately.

 ### Library
 To work with `bayesmix`, first clone the repository with:
 ```shell